US Sales Tax for NRI E-Commerce Sellers: A Complete Guide

 ### Other Physical Nexus Triggers

-- Drop-shipping from a supplier located in the state (in some jurisdictions)
+- Drop-shipping from a supplier located in the state (in some jurisdictions, depending on state-specific nexus rules)

 ---